servicetitan/Stl.Fusion.Samples/README.md

 * "Composition" shows Fusion's ability to use both  local `IComputed<T>` instances and client-side replicas of similar server-side instances to compute a new value that properly tracks both local and remote dependencies.

+The app supports **both** Server-Side Blazor and Blazor WebAssembly modes &ndash;
+you can switch the mode on "Home" page.

 ![](docs/img/Samples-Blazor.gif)